Jack Lelivelt

-John Frank Lelivelt (November 14, 1885 – January 20, 1941) was an American outfielder who played for the Washington Senators, New York Highlanders / Yankees and Cleveland Naps.
+John Frank Lelivelt (November 14, 1885 – January 20, 1941) was a Dutch-American professional baseball outfielder who played for the Washington Senators, New York Highlanders / Yankees and Cleveland Naps.
 While playing for the Rochester Hustlers, he set the International League record for the longest hitting streak with a 42-game hitting streak in 1912.
 The record was broken by Brandon Watson in 2007.

 Playing career

 Early years

 Lelivelt was born as Johannes Franciscus Lelivelt in Amsterdam, The Netherlands, on 14 November 1885.
 His father was Franciscus Zacharias Lelivelt (later Frank) from Groessen, his mother was Theodra Mattijssen (later Dora) from Renkum.
 They married in Amsterdam on 19 June 1884, and emigrated to the US in 1887.
 Lelivelt made his major league debut with the Washington Senators in 1909.
 He saw his most playing time during his years in Washington.
 However, his batting average would increase after he left the Senators.

 Record hitting streak

 Lelivelt started the 1912 season with the Rochester Hustlers.
 The Hustlers had won pennants each of the three previous years.
 After his record hitting streak, the first-place Hustlers sold Lelivelt and Tommy McMillen to the New York Highlanders.
 Lelivelt had a .351 batting average with 33 doubles for the Hustlers.
 The Toronto Maple Leafs passed the Hustlers in the standings.
 The city of Rochester would not have another International League champion until 1928.
 The record hitting streak was lost to history until the 2007 version of the International League Record Book recognized the hitting streak.
 Previous versions of the book would list the longest hitting streak as 36 games by Bill Sweeney in 1935.